How to manage financial assets amid looming inflation

 Leveraged loans, MBS, and CDOs are risky options for the small players who may not know much about the market.
 The significant minimum investments may also deter interested investors; however, people can still access these securities through mutual funds or ETFs that focus on these assets.

-6 Commodities
+6 Alternative Investments and Commodities

 There has been a comparison about a better inflation hedge between Gold and Bitcoin; both possess a track record worth studying, but none can effectively serve investors with a short-term financial goal.
+The current economic instability drives hedge funds and private equity firms to increase their investments in alternative assets for protection.

 Investors can quickly assess the above commodities by investing directly or through mutual and exchange-traded funds.